 They have option to send admin an email message.
 Portal only provides the facility to email.
 It can’t receive email from outside.

 (Requirement 4 and Requirement 5 do not exist but these are there in new systems.
 Please confirm that you want it to be in your system or not.)

+These would be useful additions to the new portal.
+We would like these added.

 Order/Quotation

 Customer has option to ask for quotation.
 (Quotations are similar to orders, right?
 What Admin will do when quotation is submitted by the customer?
 I think Admin will just quote the prices and submit the form with additional information.)
+Quotations enable the customer to price a job before actually making the order.
+Therefore the sheet needs to be the same as when they order except for a PRINT option instead of making the order.
+They can then print off the quotation sheet for their use.

 Customer can submit order.